gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

 The arguments:

-- `resolverFunction`: the resolver function that you created before.
+- `resolverFunction`: the resolver function that you created at step 1.
 It receives the node and the arguments and should return the image data object.
 - `additionalArgs`: an object defining additional args, in the same format used by [Gatsby Type Builders](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/schema-customization/#gatsby-type-builders)

 For example, to add a `gatsbyImageData` resolver onto a `ProductImage` node that you have previously defined: